justinmklam/personal-blog/content/posts/2025/08/handwired-skeletyl/index.md

 My previous keyboard came with [Vial](https://get.vial.today/), and it was immensely helpful to be able to play around with different key layouts and tweaks without having to compile and flash for every small change.
 Since I had my 36 key layout dialled in (or so I thought, more on that later), I thought that having a relatively stable layout in QMK would be sufficient.

-And then I actually went through the process of compiling/flashing firmware, and I immediately wanted vial back!
+And then I actually went through the process of compiling/flashing firmware, and I immediately wanted Vial back!

 The main reason was because the process to make changes on a split keyboard are:
 1. Update configuration